Labor Practices

 Average Customer Satisfaction

-PUSRI has maintained a high and significant average customer satisfaction of 96.64% in 2023.
+PUSRI has successfully maintained a high and significant average customer satisfaction rate in 2024.

 Human Resource Management

-Measuring Employee Development and Well-being Year by Year
+Measuring Employee Development and Well-Being Year Over Year

 Training & Development Inputs

-Improving employee competencies through training and development programs per FTE:
+Enhancing employee competencies through training and development programs per FTE.

 • Talent Leadership Development Program